 - Red

-- To decorate cupcakes with rainbow frosting, make a large batch of your favorite cheesecake frosting or buttercream frosting recipe.
+- For rainbow frosting, make (or buy) a large batch of your favorite cream cheese frosting or buttercream frosting.

-- Next, divide the frosting into equal amounts and mix a few drops of food coloring into each frosting batch.
-Each in a separate bowl.
+- Next, divide the frosting equally into separate bowls.
+Stir a few drops of food coloring into each batch.

-- Lay a piece of plastic wrap on your table and spread each frosting color in a long line on the plastic wrap so they are lined up next to each other.
+- Lay a piece of plastic wrap on your work surface and spread each frosting color in a long line on the plastic wrap, lining them up next to each other.

-- Gently roll the plastic wrap long ways, twist the ends, cut off one end, and place the roll of frosting into a piping bag.
+- Gently roll the plastic wrap long ways, twist both ends, cut off one end, and place the roll of frosting into a piping bag.
 You are good to go!

 - The colors will mix beautifully as you are piping!